laurakond/Artly/README.md

 ### Wireframes

-The following wireframe report show the initial idea of how the website would look on different devices: mobiles, tablets/iPads and laptops/desktops.
+The following wireframe report shows the initial idea of how the website would look on different devices: mobiles, tablets/iPads and laptops/desktops.

 - [Full Wireframe report](documentation/docs/artly-wireframes.pdf)